 MIDI keyboards are a great piece of equipment.
 They are excellent for any performing artist, and are a fundamental part of any studio.

-The options available is seemingly endless, however.
+The options available are seemingly endless, however.
 This can make choosing the right MIDI keyboard a nearly impossible task.

 That is why I have scoured the market and picked a handful of the best MIDI keyboards that also have weighted keys.
 Here are my top 7 picks.